vickypedia-12/eye-blink/readme.md

 ### Windows Desktop Application
 1. Download the latest `.exe` file from the releases page
 2. Run the installer
-3. Launch the WaW Eye Tracker from your Start Menu
+3. Launch the Eye Tracker from your Start Menu

 ### Development Setup
 1. Clone the repository